Code-Institute-Submissions/mtopircean-project2/README.md

 1. Errors fixed:
 * Design:
   * Modals overlaping when opened:
-  ISSUE: when implementing modals there wasn`t a setting that would force the open modal to close if another one was open, making them overlapp.
+  ISSUE: when implementing modals there wasn`t a setting that would force the open modal to close if another one was open, making them overlap.
   FIX: following function was implemented to address the issue:

   ```javascript